Swiss cheese model: Examples of applications

 The framework has been applied to a range of areas including aviation safety, various engineering domains, emergency service organizations, and as the principle behind layered security, as used in computer security and defense in depth.

 The model was used in some areas of healthcare.
 For example, a latent failure could be the similar packaging of two drugs that are then stored close to each other in a pharmacy.
 This failure would be a contributory factor in the administration of the wrong drug to a patient.
 Such research led to the realization that medical error can be the result of "system flaws, not character flaws", and that greed, ignorance, malice or laziness are not the only causes of error.

-The Swiss cheese model is nowadays widely used within process safety.
+In engineering, the Swiss cheese model is nowadays widely used within process safety.
 Each slice of cheese is usually associated to a safety-critical system, often with the support of bow-tie diagrams.
 This use has become particularly common when applied to oil and gas drilling and production, both for illustrative purposes and to support other processes, such as asset integrity management and incident investigation.

 Lubnau, Lubnau II, and Okray apply the model to the engineering of firefighting systems, aiming to reduce human errors by "inserting additional layers of cheese into the system", namely the techniques of Crew Resource Management.

 Olson and Raz apply the model to improve deception in the methodology of experimental studies, with multiple thin layers of cheese representing subtle components of deception which hide the study hypothesis.